danielsilva2017/tpcc-dockerized/README.md

 ~/javadocker-kubernetes$ kubectl create -f java-test.yaml

-After the database population and transactions ( you check by seeing the logs of that pod : kubectl logs $name of the pod - should appear that transactions are over), we need to replicate the data to the new pod:
+After the database population and transactions (that you check by seeing the logs of that pod : kubectl logs $name of the pod - should appear that transactions are over), we need to replicate the data to the new pod:

 ~/postgresbackupdocker-kubernetes$ kubectl create -f postgres-clean.yaml